faustedition/faust-gen/utils/README.md

 ## detect_pages.py

 Tries to find the bounding box of the page in the facsimile images and writes them to a json file.
 Requires scikit-image, use `--help`.

+## table2xml.py

+Configuration-driven tool to convert tables (as in Excel) to an XML consumable by XSLTs.

+Run `table2xml.py -o foo.xml foo.xlsx` to convert the table in foo.xlsx to a standard XML representation.
+If you wish to customize the transformation,

+1. Generate a configuration file by calling `table2xml.py -C foo-config.yml foo.xlsx`
+2. Edit `foo-config.yml` to your liking.
+It is a documented YAML file.
+3. Run `table2xml.py -c foo-config.yml -o foo.xml foo.xlsx` to create the customized XML file.

+You can use `-c` and `-C` at the same time to adjust an existing configuration to new table headers.